NHDaly/LookingGlass.jl/README.md

 [![Build Status](https://travis-ci.com/NHDaly/LookingGlass.jl.svg?branch=master)](https://travis-ci.com/NHDaly/LookingGlass.jl)

-This package contains a collection of code reflection and investigation utilities that can be (potentially) useful for understanding, analyzing, and investigating julia code.
+This package contains a collection of code reflection and investigation utilities that can be (potentially) useful for understanding, analyzing, and investigating julia code and the julia compiler.

 Most of the reflection functions are named hierarchically by what they reflect over.
 For
 example: